THE FUTURE OF RUSSIAN AGRICULTURE

 Let’s use Indonesia as an example.
 In September 2018, the archipelago nation authorised imports of Russian corn and soybeans.
 Indonesians will soon be importing their significant chunk of Russia’s total 5.5m ton corn exports.

 Asia and the Middle East are the premier markets for Russian corn.
-Turkey, Iran, South Korea and Lebanon are the top four importers.
+Turkey, South Korea and Lebanon are the top four importers.
 Turkey actually imported 123% more Russian corn in 2017, which suggests it will become even more important as a market for Russian exports.

 This is reinforced by the fact the EU, another top five importer, reduced its intake of corn by around 30% from Russia during the same year.